-This section provides information on bipolar disorder, including symptoms of the condition, and how it can be treated and managed.
-It will also cover the recommendations for treatment that the National Institute for Health and Care Excellence (NICE) makes.
+This section gives information on bipolar disorder.
+It explains the symptoms of bipolar disorder, treatments and ways to manage symptoms.
+It also covers what treatment the National Institute for Health and Care Excellence (NICE) recommends.

-- Symptoms of mania include: increased energy, euphoria, impulsive behaviour and enhanced belief in own powers.
+- Symptoms of mania can be: increased energy, excitement, impulsive behaviour, increased belief in your own powers and agitation.

-- There are different types of bipolar disorder depending how often you experience episodes and how extreme they can be.
+- There are different types of bipolar disorder.